-Getting users to complete your form is a challenge when asking for personal data.
-Most users will hesitate to give that out because they’re afraid of getting spammed or hacked.
+Getting users to complete your form when asking for personal data is a challenge.
+Most won’t give that out because they’re afraid of spammers and hackers.
 But if you ask for it the right way, users are more than willing to give it to you.

 Some data you ask for the user can expect, such as name and email on sign up.
 But asking for data like phone number, birthday and gender can leave users wondering why.

 Users will question why you need this information because it goes beyond basic identification.
 If there isn’t an explanation, they’ll feel uncomfortable and abandon your form.

 When asking users for unexpected personal data, use an infield information button.
 The button should open a tooltip that explains the reason you’re asking for this data.
 Once users understand why you’re asking for that data, they’re more willing to give it to you.